Content marketing works—but only if done thoughtfully.

 - Branding: Unlike third-party outlets, you can design every aspect of your content hub to match your brand.
 Offering an attractive design and great on-page experience can help your content stand out from the competition.

 - Lead Generation: Content hubs are a great top-of-funnel marketing strategy.
-If readers find your content helpful, they’ll likely have no problem handing over their email via a lead magnet or call-to-action.
+If readers find your content helpful, they’ll likely have no problem handing over their email or signing up for a demo via a lead magnet or call-to-action.

 - Measurement: Housing all of your content under one roof also makes it much easier to measure content marketing ROI.
 By analyzing your content hub metrics, you’ll be able to better determine what content you need to publish in the future.